justinjiajia/bigdata_lab/spark_details/java_gateway_launch.md

        -  [`getLibPathEnvName()`](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/CommandBuilderUtils.java#L90C3-L102C4): return `"LD_LIBRARY_PATH"` because `System.getProperty("os.name")` returns `Linux` on an EMR instance.

-       - [`mergeEnvPathList(Map<String, String> userEnv, String envKey, String pathList)`](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/CommandBuilderUtils.java#L110C3-L119C4): append the value of property "spark.driver.extraLibraryPath" to the first non-empty value between the entry `"LD_LIBRARY_PATH"` in the user environment `env` and the same-name environment variable, and write the prolonged path to the user environment `env`.
+       - [`mergeEnvPathList(Map<String, String> userEnv, String envKey, String pathList)`](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/CommandBuilderUtils.java#L110C3-L119C4): append the value of property `"spark.driver.extraLibraryPath"` to the first non-empty value between the entry `"LD_LIBRARY_PATH"` in the user environment `env` and the same-name environment variable, and write the prolonged path to the user environment `env`.

+          -

-          - Now, `env` contains the 1st entry with the key `LD_LIBRARY_PATH` and the value of property `"spark.driver.extraLibraryPath"`, which is set in *spark-defaults.conf*.
+          - Now, `env` contains the 1st entry `LD_LIBRARY_PATH`.
+Its value is a combination of the value of environment variable and the value of property `"spark.driver.extraLibraryPath"`, which is set in *spark-defaults.conf*.
+It contains duplicate paths.
+But there are additional unseen paths????

    - `addOptionString(cmd, JavaModuleOptions.defaultModuleOptions());`

-   - `addOptionString(cmd, "-Dderby.connection.requireAuthentication=false");`
+   - `addOptionString(cmd, "-Dderby.connection.requireAuthentication=false");` it seems that it didn't take effect????

    - `cmd.add("org.apache.spark.deploy.SparkSubmit");`

    - `cmd.addAll(buildSparkSubmitArgs());`

    - `buildSparkSubmitArgs()`: add a restricted set of options in a particular order (e.g., `--master`, `--remote`, `--deploy-mode`, etc.) to an `ArrayList<>`; then add all configurations `conf` contains to the same list as pairs of `"--conf"` and `"<key string>=<value>"`.
 So driver-related properties set via options such as `--driver-memory` get translated to pairs of `"--conf"` and `"spark.driver.memory=<value>"`; then add all configurations maintained by `parsedArgs`.